ademakov/MainMemory/README.md

 ## MacPorts Build

-The builds on macOS are done using MacPorts.
-There might be problems with the default MacPorts assembler however.
+Builds on macOS are done using MacPorts.
+But the default MacPorts assembler may fail.
 If there are error messages like `no such instruction` then it is required to switch to the `clang` assembler.

-First of all set the following environment variable:
+First set the following environment variable:

 ```
  AS_INTEGRATED_ASSEMBLER=1
 ```

-Then any available MacPorts `clang` compiler has to be selected, e.g.:
+Then select any available MacPorts `clang` compiler, e.g.:

 ```
 # sudo port select clang mp-clang-3.9
 ```

-Note that it is very possible to use `gcc` as the C compiler.
+Note that it is still very possible to use `gcc` as the C compiler.
 It is just the assembler that needs to be borrowed from `clang`.